besartelezi/typescript-solid/README.md

     - [x] Write in that README about how I tackled that assignment
     - [x] Comment code / explain what I did
 - [ ] 'I' can't believe you've done this
-  - [ ] Read all information given to us by the coaches regarding the S of SOLID.
+  - [x] Read all information given to us by the coaches regarding the S of SOLID.
-  - [ ] Add S of SOLID part in README
+  - [x] Add S of SOLID part in README
-    - [ ] Write everything I've learned from the sources given to us by BeCode about the S
+    - [x] Write everything I've learned from the sources given to us by BeCode about the S
     - Try to use my own words, describe it as simple as possible, and don't be afraid to make mistakes in my own explanation.
-  - [ ] Do some investigating of my own
+  - [x] Do some investigating of my own
-    - [ ] Add those resources to README
+    - [x] Add those resources to README
-    - [ ] Write out new insights I've gained from other resources
+    - [x] Write out new insights I've gained from other resources
   - [ ] Finish the I assignment
     - [ ] Write in that README about how I tackled that assignment
     - [ ] Comment code / explain what I did
 - [ ] 'D'amn that boy can code!
-  - [ ] Read all information given to us by the coaches regarding the D of SOLID.
+  - [x] Read all information given to us by the coaches regarding the D of SOLID.
-  - [ ] Add D of SOLID part in README
+  - [x] Add D of SOLID part in README
-    - [ ] Write everything I've learned from the sources given to us by BeCode about the D
+    - [x] Write everything I've learned from the sources given to us by BeCode about the D
     - Try to use my own words, describe it as simple as possible, and don't be afraid to make mistakes in my own explanation.
-  - [ ] Do some investigating of my own
+  - [x] Do some investigating of my own
-    - [ ] Add those resources to README
+    - [x] Add those resources to README
-    - [ ] Write out new insights I've gained from other resources
+    - [x] Write out new insights I've gained from other resources
   - [ ] Finish the D assignment
     - [ ] Write in that README about how I tackled that assignment
     - [ ] Comment code / explain what I did
+-[x] Add an ending
 ---

 ## Four Pillars of OOP